benedictSchurwanz/boatattack/b-notes.md

 player object needs to know:
 	- how many boats are still alive - how many shots I have
 	- how many opponent boats are still alive
+	- its own board and the boats on it

 a game is composed of turns